ftCLI/FoundryTools-CLI/README.md

 ## Installation
     pip install -e .

-## Usage
+## Commands list
+* assistant
+  * edit-cfg
+  * edit-csv
+  * init-cfg
+  * init-csv
+  * recalc-csv
+  * recalc-names

+* metrics
+    * align
+    * copy
+    * set-linegap

+* names
+    * del-mac-names
+    * del-name
+    * fill-mac-names
+    * find-replace
+    * lang-help
+    * set-name
+    * set-cff-name

+* os2table

+* print
+    * ft-info
+    * ft-list
+    * ft-name
+    * ft-names
+    * tbl-head
+    * tbl-os2

+* webfonts
+    * compress
+    * decompress
+    * makecss

+* add-dsig
+* font-renamer
+* remove-hinting
+* remove-overlaps
+* ttc-extractor

 ### assistant
 A set of tools to correctly compile the name table and set proper values for usWeightClass, usWidthClass, bold, italic and oblique bits.

 The process creates a JSON configuration file and a CSV file that will be used to fix the fonts.
 Both files can be automatically created and eventually edited manually or using the integrated command line editor.
-Once everything is correctly set in the CSV file, the values inside it can be written to the fonts.
+Once everything is correctly set in the CSV file, the values inside it can be written to fonts.

 1) The JSON configuration file.